 Besides being extremely accessible, working in or owning an insurance agency can be a deeply fulfilling career.
 In fact, many people who enter the insurance industry end up making it their life-long career.
-Insurance agencies are often small businesses with a very devoted and family-like team, plus building relationships with your clients and helping them when they are in need is an extremely gratifying venture.
+Insurance agencies are often small businesses with a very devoted and family-like atmosphere, plus building relationships with your clients and helping them when they are in need is an extremely gratifying venture.

 What Kind of Insurance Will You Sell?

 Before jumping into your insurance career, you need to know which types of insurance you want to sell.
 Are you thinking of selling car insurance?
 Homeowners’ insurance?
 Life insurance?

 There are many different types of insurance available, all of which require state-mandated insurance licenses to sell.

 Some of the common types of insurance are: